High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 One advantage of performing this limiting procedure based on the reducible vertex, is that \ceq{limit_phi_1} holds equally if $|\nu|$ and $|\nu'|$ are taken to infinity at the same time, i.e.

 This property allows for a simplified scanning procedure to numerically extract asymptotic functions, which, depending on the frequency ranges and parameters, provide a good approximation.

-The procedure is straightforward and applicable in all channels (see also \cfg{kernel12} and Ref. \onlinecite{Li2016}): \begin{itemize} \item I: For large $|\nu|$ and $|\nu'|$ vary the transfer four-vector $q$ to acquire $\K^q$. \item II: For large $|\nu'|$, vary $k$ and the transfer four-vector $q$ and subtract $\K^q$ in order to obtains $\KK^{kq}$. \item III: Repeat II by replacing $\nu' \to \nu$ and $k \to k'$ to determine $\KKB^{k'q}$. \end{itemize}
+The procedure is straightforward and applicable in all channels (see also \cfg{kernel12} and Ref.~\onlinecite{Li2016}): \begin{itemize} \item I: For large $|\nu|$ and $|\nu'|$ vary the transfer four-vector $q$ to acquire $\K^q$. \item II: For large $|\nu'|$, vary $k$ and the transfer four-vector $q$ and subtract $\K^q$ in order to obtain $\KK^{kq}$. \item III: Repeat II by replacing $\nu' \to \nu$ and $k \to k'$ to determine $\KKB^{k'q}$.